 The federal charges carry mandatory minimum sentences.
 Between 100 and 999 kilograms or 100 to 999 plants carries a mandatory minimum sentence of five years and a fine of up to $5 million.
 Even higher quantities carry a minimum 10-year sentence and $10 million fine.

 The actual cannabis seized is often the main evidence in cases involving possession, sale and cultivation of marijuana.
 The police must have legally obtained marijuana in order to successfully prosecute you.
 An improper search that we expose can often lead to a complete dismissal of your charges.

 You have a Fourth Amendment right to be free from unreasonable searches and seizures.
 Police must carefully follow procedure to ensure they have sufficient probable cause to conduct a search.
 A criminal defense attorney can examine all the evidence and fight to have all wrongfully obtained evidence suppressed which means it cannot be used against you at trial.

-If you are facing charges related to cannabis, contact a Raleigh marijuana defense attorney at Coolidge Law Firm.
+If you are facing charges related to cannabis, contact a marijuana defense attorney at Coolidge Law Firm.
 We dedicate ourselves to provide the best defense to our clients, and we do everything in our power to achieve a successful outcome in your case.
 If we find that the police discovered the drug and any other evidence without a legal warrant or without sufficient probable cause, we will protect your constitutional rights by having that evidence suppressed.
 Having an experienced attorney on your case could make all the difference.
 We are that difference.
-Call (919) 239-8448 to schedule a free case evaluation.
+Call (919) 239-8448 or fill out the contact form below to schedule a free case evaluation.